meshtastic/meshtastic_linkplanner/README.md

 # Meshtastic Link Planner

-If you just want to use the link planner, go to the hosted version: insertlinkhere
+If you just want to use the link planner, go to the hosted version: (pending)

 ## About